Home / Uncategorized / ✔️ How To Use /Worldborder command in Minecraft Java Eddition ✔️

 /worldborder damage amount 0.1

-Using a Command Block to Continuously Change the Border
+Using a Command Block to Automate It

 Wrapping Up